2024294/Agricultural-trends-ireland-europe/README.md

-# Agricultural-trends-ireland-europe
-Comparative data analysis of agricultural production, trade, and sustainability in Ireland versus major European countries using statistics, machine learning, and sentiment analysis.
 # Agricultural Trends and Insights: A Comparative Analysis of Ireland and European Countries

 This project presents a comprehensive analysis of agricultural trends in **Ireland**